ExcavatorZ/tonipal-bingo/README.md

 -~~saving each individual board, its date and items~~

--check if there has already been a board sent today
+~~-check if there has already been a board sent today~~

+-deleting previous items if overriding a previous board

 -check approptriate rows and columns for a bingo